API Security Protection

 Problems Solved

-- Data Integrity: Ensures the request has not been tampered with during transmission (parameter modifications will cause signature verification failure).
+- Data Integrity: Ensures the request is not tampered with during transmission (parameter modifications will cause signature verification to fail).

 Overall Process Example